mariusflorescu/dp-project/README.md

 For handling db queries we've chosen [Prisma](https://www.prisma.io/), a wonderful ORM, which handles the schema too.
 Making migrations is easier than ever.

-Email will be sent via Sendgrid.
+Email will be sent via Nodemailer.

 ### Understanding the project structure